VirtualPlantLab/PlantSimEngine.jl/docs/src/design.md

 using PlantSimEngine
 # Including the script defining light_interception and Beer:
 include(joinpath(dirname(dirname(pathof(PlantSimEngine))),"examples","light.jl"))
-ModelList(light_extinction = Beer(0.5))
+ModelList(light_interception = Beer(0.5))
 ```

 What happened here?
 We provided an instance of a model to the process it simulates.
 The model is provided as a keyword argument to the [`ModelList`](@ref), with the process name given as the keyword, and the instantiated model as the value.
-The keyword must match **exactly** the name of the process it simulates because it is used to match the models to the function than run its simulation, *e.g.* `light_extinction` for the `light_extinction` process.
+The keyword must match **exactly** the name of the process it simulates because it is used to match the models to the function than run its simulation, *e.g.* `light_interception` for the `light_interception` process.

 ## Parameters

 A parameter is a constant value that is used by a model to compute its outputs.
 For example, the Beer-Lambert model uses the extinction coefficient (`k`) to compute the light extinction.
 The Beer-Lambert model is implemented with the `Beer` structure, which has only one field: `k`.
-We can see that using [`fieldnames`](@ref):
+We can see that using `fieldnames`:

 ```@example usepkg
 fieldnames(Beer)